wpmetabox/docsv2/docs/filters/13-rwmb-html.md

 <FieldHTML />

-This filter is used to change the **Field input HTML**, e.g. the HTML of the inputs to enter data.
+This filter is used to change the **field input HTML**, e.g. the HTML of the inputs to enter data.

 The HTML of a field input is various and depends on the field type.
 For example, a text field outputs an `input` tag, while a wysiwyg field outputs a complex `div`.